OdinZhang/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.zh.md

 1. `$network` rules match **IP addresses only**!
 You cannot use it to block or unblock access to a domain.
 2. To match an IPv6 address, you have to use the collapsed syntax, e.g. use `[2001:4860:4860::8888]$network` instead of `[2001:4860:4860:0:0:0:0:8888]$network`.
-3. A whitelist `$network` rule makes AdGuard bypass data to the matching endpoint, e.g. there will be no further filtering at all.
+3. A allowlist `$network` rule makes AdGuard bypass data to the matching endpoint, e.g. there will be no further filtering at all.

 ##### `network` examples